 What do the bars on your mobile phone mean?
 As it turns out, next to nothing!

-The only way to accurately see your signal strength The only reliable way to determine how strong a signal is available for your phone is to take a reading in decibels, or dBm.
+To accurately measure your cell signal strength, you’ll need to take a reading of your signal in decibels or dBm.
 Decibels are a standard unit of measure, so when you take a dBm reading you know the absolute strength of the available signal.

 dBm is typically expressed as a negative number, -88 for example.
 The closer to zero the reading is, the stronger the cell phone signal.
 So, for example, -79 dBm is a stronger signal than -88 dBm.

 A reading of -50 is the strongest signal you will likely see.
 When a signal is weaker than -100 dBm, that’s a pretty weak signal.
 If the signal gets much weaker than that, you likely won’t have cell service.